 I’d recommend trying this one out if you’re new to the world of ROM hacks.
 It feels familiar enough while providing a different adventure that will still pique your interest… if only for a couple of hours.

 10. Super Mario 64: Kirby Edition

-I guess it’s only right that we kickstart this list of the best Super Mario ROM hacks with the very first modded version of the game.
+I guess it’s only right that we include the very first modded version of the game in this list of the best Super Mario ROM hacks.

 That’s right, Super Mario 64: Kirby Edition is the first SM64 character hack in gaming history, and it sees everyone’s favourite pink peril taking the limelight.